FULL Conference Programme

 Room Meeting Room R3

-Chair: Frits van den Berg, Patom, Gouda, Netherlands
+Chair: Frits Van Den Berg, Patom, Gouda, Netherlands

 Speaker: B. Guy Peters, University of Pittsburgh, Pittsburgh, United States